Governor's Red Ribbon Campaign

 - The Public

-Each year, Governor Nathan Deal and the Department of Behavioral Health and Developmental Disabilities, Office of Behavioral Health Prevention, along with the Georgia Red Ribbon Committee recognizes groups and communities who have done an exemplary job in promoting and educating others about drug awareness, drug free living, and healthy lifestyle choices during the Georgia Red Ribbon Campaign.
+Each year, Governor Brian Kemp and the Department of Behavioral Health and Developmental Disabilities, Office of Behavioral Health Prevention, along with the Georgia Red Ribbon Committee recognizes groups and communities who have done an exemplary job in promoting and educating others about drug awareness, drug free living, and healthy lifestyle choices during the Georgia Red Ribbon Campaign.

 2019 Red Ribbon Campaign Poster Contest

 Each year, the Georgia Red Ribbon Campaign Kick-off highlights a visual arts segment with an art walk display of all poster contest entries and announcement of winning posters from across the state.
 This year’s poster contest theme is “Life is Your Journey.
 Travel Drug Free.”
 Winning posters will also be featured in the next year’s Governor's Red Ribbon Campaign Planning and Resource Guide, which is distributed to schools and organizations all over Georgia.